-The Doctoral Admissions Coach communicates with you and answers your questions about completing the application.
-The Admissions Coach ensures that the necessary documentation is complete and forwards it to the Doctoral Admissions Committee for review.
-The committee is composed of the Admissions Coach, Dean of Graduate Studies, Doctoral Director, and doctoral faculty.
+Admission to APUS doctoral programs is selective.
+Students are expected to have earned a master’s degree (minimum 3.0 GPA) and have work experience in a discipline related to the doctoral program for which they are applying.
+The Doctoral Admissions Coach communicates with prospective students and answers questions about completing the application.
+The Admissions Coach compiles the necessary documentation and forwards it to the Doctoral Admissions Committee for review.
+The committee is composed of the Dean for Graduate Studies, Associate Dean of Graduate Studies, Doctoral Program Director, and doctoral faculty.

 - Curriculum Vitae (CV) or Resume: This biographical statement document includes work history, professional accomplishments, service to the profession, and, as appropriate, teaching and research experience.

 - Grade Point Average (GPA): A master’s degree with a minimum GPA of 3.0 (or equivalent) is required.

 - Three Doctoral Reference Forms: Students will be prompted to enter the contact information for at least three academic or professional reference providers.

 - Official Transcripts: All official transcripts verifying the award of a master’s degree must be sent to APUS from the issuing institution and arrive in sealed envelopes or by official electronic copy.
 No faxed or unsealed transcripts sent by you will be accepted, even for preliminary review purposes.
 Once received, all admission and transfer credit documents are a permanent part of your student record and the property of APUS.
 They cannot be returned to you.

 - Unofficial Transcript: Applicants must provide an unofficial or official copy of other graduate-level work as well as an undergraduate transcript, showing a conferred BA/BS degree.

 - Doctoral Admissions Essay: Please follow the writing prompt provided to you.